 Single Page Applications get a lot of their speed and responsiveness from not constantly reloading the browser, tearing down the application process, only to reinitialize it on the very next page.

-Disadvantages of SPA
+Disadvantages of SPAs

-Also, you might have to duplicate the view templates both on the front-end and back-end.
+Also, you might have to duplicate the view templates both on the frontend and backend.
 Managing and sharing links also becomes tricky, as you are always on the same page.

 It makes the crawl process incredibly slow and inefficient.